 The Planning Commission meets for the purpose of discussing subdivision and land development applications, ordinance review, and providing guidance and issuing recommendations to the Board of Supervisors.
 The Planning Commission's role is critical to ensuring that all development occurring within the township adheres to the community's zoning and land development ordinances and meets the spirit of Lent Township's Comprehensive Plan.

-To be placed on the Planning Commission agenda, call the Lent Town Clerk at 651-462-3009, one week in advance of the meeting.
+To be placed on the Planning Commission agenda, call or email the Lent Town Clerk at least one week prior to the meeting.
 Please click here for application deadlines.

 Planning Commission Members:

 - Telise Schroeder, Chairperson

 - Dick Stiers, Member